Louie Moulden

-Louie Moulden (born 6 January 2002) is an English professional footballer who plays as a goalkeeper for EFL Championship club Norwich City.
+Louie Paul Moulden (born 6 January 2002) is an English professional footballer who plays as a goalkeeper for EFL League Two club Accrington Stanley, on loan from EFL Championship club Norwich City.

 Personal life

 Born in Bolton, Moulden is the son of former player Paul Moulden.

-Career
+Club career

 Early career

 Moulden began his career with Liverpool and Manchester City; his transfer between the two was investigated by regulators.
 He spent time on loan at Gloucester City.

 Wolverhampton Wanderers

-He then signed for Wolverhampton Wanderers in 2021, spending further loan spells at Ebbsfleet United, Solihull Moors, and Rochdale.
+Moulden then signed for Wolverhampton Wanderers in 2021, spending further loan spells at Ebbsfleet United, Solihull Moors, and Rochdale.
 He was recalled from his loan at Rochdale in January 2024, and signed on loan for Northampton Town later that month.
 Moulden said he would challenge for the starting position, a sentiment echoed by Northampton manager Jon Brady.

 Crystal Palace

 On 22 August 2024, Moulden joined Crystal Palace on a free transfer.
 He was released by the club at the end of the 2024–25 season.